zadobudak/Install-Opencv-4.7.0-CUDA-Ubuntu/README.md

 # Install-Opencv-4.7-CUDA-Ubuntu
-Simple guide for installing opencv 4.7.0  on Ubuntu with Cuda and Cudnn.
+Simple guide for installing opencv 4.7.0  on Ubuntu with Cuda and Cudnn. \
+(To install opencv with cuda on NVIDIA Jetson Nano, skip to the end of this guide)\
+\
 There are 4 main components of installing opencv with Cuda on Ubuntu.

 ## 1. Install cuda.